-Setting up a 5 GHz Wi-Fi wireless network is available only on Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).
+A 5 GHz Wi-Fi wireless network is only available in Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

 NOTE: Important!
 Not all mobile devices can connect to a 5 GHz Wi-Fi network.
-Only the devices that support work in 5 GHz band can connect.
-If your device do not support work in 5 GHz band, than it can connect to 2.4 GHz band.
-Information about configuring 2.4 GHz Wi-Fi network you can find here '2.4 GHz Wi-Fi network'.
+If your device does not support the 5 GHz band, it can only connect to the 2.4 GHz band.
+Information about configuring a 2.4 GHz Wi-Fi network you can find here '2.4 GHz Wi-Fi network'.

-As soon as you first time turn on the router it deploys the most secure wireless dual-band (2.4 + 5 GHz) network based on WPA2 standard.
+As soon as you turn on the router for the first time, it deploys the most secure wireless dual-band (2.4 + 5 GHz) network based on the WPA2 standard.
 You can use this network to connect laptops, smartphones, tablets and other wireless devices.
-For guest devices the separate Wi-Fi network is considered which have only Internet access without access to local network.
+The separate Wi-Fi network is considered for guest devices, which have only Internet access without access to the local network.
 The optimal operation channel is selected automatically based on periodic analysis of the radio environment.

-In most cases, you do not need to make any additional settings of the main Wi-Fi access point.
-It is enough to know the username and password to connect to the wireless network (it indicated on the sticker, which is located on the bottom panel of the Keenetic case).
+In most cases, you do not need to make any additional main Wi-Fi access point settings.
+It is enough to know the username and password to connect to the wireless network (indicated on the sticker, which is located on the bottom panel of the Keenetic case).

 If necessary, you can configure the wireless network settings yourself.

-To change the default network name and password, please refer to the article 'Changing the Wi-Fi network name and password'.
+To change the default network name and password, please refer to 'Changing the Wi-Fi network name and password'.

 NOTE: Important!
 Using an open (unprotected) network is not secure.

-To set additional parameters of Wi-fi network click on 'Advanced setings' link.
+To set additional parameters of the Wi-Fi network, click on the 'Advanced settings' link.

-The 'Channel' is set to 'Auto' by default.
-In this case, the router automatically selects the optimal working channel based on periodic analysis of the radio environment.
+'Channel' is set to 'Auto' by default.
+In this case, the router automatically selects the optimal working channel based on the radio environment's periodic analysis.

-If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate.
-In the 5 GHz band 17 working channels are available.
-We recommend that you select a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).
+If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate (For some specific features of channels in the 5 GHz band, see the article: A mobile device can't see the 5 GHz Wi-Fi network?).
+In the 5 GHz band, 17 working channels are available.
+We recommend selecting a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).

-For 5 GHz band the Band steering feature is available (it's disabled by default).
+For the 5 GHz band, the Band Steering feature is available (disabled by default).
 Band Steering selects the optimal Wi-fi band (2.4 or 5 GHz) for each dual-band client in your network.

 NOTE: Important!
-The names of Wi-Fi 2.4 GHz and 5 GHz networks should be the same to make Band Steering operate.
+The names of Wi-Fi 2.4 GHz and 5 GHz networks should be the same to make Band Steering operational.

-TIP: Tip: Routers use the same network name both for 2.4 and 5 GHz bands by default.
-If dual band mobile devices often switchover between 5 GHz and 2.4 GHz it might create inconvenience.
-So we recommend to set different names to 2.4 GHz network and 5 GHz network.
+TIP: Tip: Routers use the same network name both for 2.4 and for 5 GHz bands by default.
+If dual-band mobile devices often switch over between 5 GHz and 2.4 GHz, and that creates inconvenience, we recommend setting different names to the 2.4 GHz and 5 GHz networks.
 And then connect clients to the desired network.